Scott is perhaps best known for his eight years, 2013-2021, as the city councillor for Edmonton O-day’min, or Ward 6 as it was then called.

 Upon leaving the newspaper, Scott launched a last-minute bid in the 2010 civic election, finishing second.
-Since then he has started a successful communications business, serving local, provincial and federal clients.
+He then launched a successful communications business, serving local, provincial and federal clients.

-He also became actively involved in the community, a few including volunteering as director of the Downtown Edmonton Community League, the Edmonton Mennonite Centre for Newcomers, the Downtown Vibrancy Task Force, the Alberta Alliance on Mental Illness and Mental Health and the Lieutenant Governor’s Circle on Mental Health and Addiction.
+During those years, he also became actively involved in the community, volunteering as director of the Downtown Edmonton Community League, the Edmonton Mennonite Centre for Newcomers, the Downtown Vibrancy Task Force, the Alberta Alliance on Mental Illness and Mental Health and the Lieutenant Governor’s Circle on Mental Health and Addiction.

-Scott was also the City of Edmonton’s first ever Blogger in Residence, a position he stepped down from recently to run in Ward 6.
+Scott was also the City of Edmonton’s first ever Blogger in Residence, a position he stepped down from to run in Ward 6 in 2013.

-Scott has three grown children.
-He spends as much time with them as they allow.
-He lives in Ward 6 in the community of Oliver, where he can often be seen zipping around on his yellow Vespa scooter.
+Scott has three grown children, who all live in Edmonton.
+He lives in the community of Oliver, where he can often be seen zipping around on his yellow Vespa scooter.